WSF Events

 Since 2018 the WSF has played a key role in providing direct access to the World Snooker Tour through the staging of major international competitions.

 The event will include an open championship and a junior championship, each tournament carrying a World Snooker Tour card for its winner.
+There will also be an additional World Women’s Snooker Tour ranking event held.

 The inaugural WSF Championships staged in March 2018 were headlined by an all-new mixed gender competition won by China’s Luo Honghao, who alongside runner-up Adam Stefanow from Poland subsequently turned professional for the first time.